-In an effort to build a sense of community and collegiality among first-year students, while providing the intellectual foundation and skills they need to flourish throughout their lives, the School of Humanities, Arts and Social Sciences (HASS) at Stevens Institute of Technology presents the Foundations of Writing and Critical Inquiry program.
+To build a sense of community and collegiality among first-year students while providing the intellectual foundation and skills they need to flourish throughout their lives, the School of Humanities, Arts and Social Sciences (HASS) at Stevens Institute of Technology presents the Foundations of Writing and Critical Inquiry program.

 This experience centers on a sequence of two common courses that every new student at Stevens takes during the first year:

-• CAL 105 - CAL Colloquium: Knowledge, Nature, Culture
+HASS 105 - HASS Colloquium: Knowledge, Nature, Culture

 The Foundations Program